-Most men with Klinefelter syndrome don’t produce much or any sperm.
-A lack of sperm can make it hard to father children, but it’s not impossible.
+Most people with Klinefelter syndrome don’t produce much or any sperm.
+A lack of sperm can make it harder to biologically have a child, but it’s not impossible.

-You might also look for a support group, where you can talk with other men who have this condition.
-You can find support groups through your doctor or on the internet.
+You may also look for a support group, where you can talk with others who have this condition.
+You can find support groups through your doctor or online.

 Children with Klinefelter syndrome often need extra help in school.
 Contact your local school district to find out about special programs for kids with disabilities.
 You might be able to get an Individualized Education Program, which helps tailor a learning program to suit your child’s needs.

-Many boys with Klinefelter syndrome have more trouble interacting socially than their peers.
+Many children with Klinefelter syndrome have more trouble interacting socially than their peers.
 An occupational or behavioral therapist can help them learn social skills.

 Most people with Klinefelter syndrome live long, healthy lives.
 If you or your child requires treatment, the earlier it’s received, the better.
 This is because treating Klinefelter syndrome during puberty can lessen some of the symptoms.